jmcmillenmusic/jquery-work-day-scheduler/README.md

 ## Description

 After understanding jQuery and seeing how so much faster I can write JavaScript code, I decided to dig into jQuery more to see its full potential.
-The problem was that I could easily lose track of time, so I created a workday scheudler to keep track of my schedule during the workday.
+The problem was that I could easily lose track of time, so I created a workday scheduler to keep track of my schedule during the workday.

 ## Installation